 User Research on the Center for Learning and Undergraduate Enrichment (CLUE) Math Section

-The Center for Learning and Undergraduate Enrichment is an academic support service at the University of Washington that provides tutoring for current students in subject ranging from Chemistry to Writing.
+The Center for Learning and Undergraduate Enrichment is an academic support service that provides tutoring for current students in subject ranging from Chemistry to Writing.

 Type of Project: User Research for the course HCDE 313: Introduction to User Research

 Duration: March 2017 - June 2017

 Skills Learned: Qualitative research methodologies like pure observation, interviews, and surveys; affinity analysis, and report writing.

 an introduction to user research

 During Spring 2017, I took Introduction to User-Centered Research (HCDE 313), which my first class in the Human Centered Design and Engineering major, and my first time working on an independent research project.
 I had previously conducted interviews for articles that I wrote for The Daily of the University of Washington, the school newspaper.
 Through this work, I realized that the only way to really know what someone needs is to ask them directly, and to be a good listener.
 I learned this early on in my interview stage: if you try to fill in the blanks for someone, you lose you the chance at getting a quote.